brannn/flightxml-client-ruby/README.md

 ## Don't use this.
-Please go to [https://github.com/flightaware/flightxml2-client-ruby[Flightaware]]'s repo for maintained code.
+Please go to https://github.com/flightaware/flightxml2-client-ruby for maintained code.

 ## FlightXML